nealcrook/nascom/PolyDos/README.md

 Polydos was available in four versions:

 * GM515 PolyDos 1 for Nascom & GM805 using a WD1771 controller and 35-track disks (Pertec FD250) SD.
 Controller interfaced via the NASCOM's Z80-PIO.
-* GM516 PolyDos 2 for Nascom & GM815 using a WD1797 controller and 35-track disks (Pertec FD250) DS; SD or DD
+* GM516 PolyDos 2 for Nascom & GM815 using a WD1797 controller and 35-track disks (Pertec FD250) DS; SD or DD.
 * GM533 PolyDos 3 for Nascom & Lucas using a WD1793 controller and 80-track disks.
-SS.
-DD.
+SS; DD.
-* GM534 PolyDos 4 for Nascom & GM825 using a ?????? controller and 80-track disks.
-SS or DS?; DD or QD?
+* GM534 PolyDos 4 for Nascom & GM809 using a WD1797 controller and 80-track disks (Micropolis 1015) SS; DD.

 Each version requires a different ROM.
 The ROM code is slightly less than 2Kbytes, and was supplied in 2, 2708 parts assembled to be decoded at a start